-- J.P.
-Morgan Securities LLC ("J.P.
-Morgan"), as representative of the Underwriters, has agreed, subject to certain conditions, to purchase the Bonds from the Authority at a purchase price of \$23,182,062.71, which represents the par amount of the Bonds, plus a net premium of \$3,646,924.95, less an Underwriters' discount of \$94,862.24, and no accrued interest.
+The Underwriters have agreed, subject to certain conditions, to purchase the Bonds from the Authority at a purchase price of \$4,348,519.49, which represents the par amount of the Bonds, plus a net premium of \$183,269.95, less an Underwriters' discount of \$49,750.46, and no accrued interest.
 The Underwriters' obligations are subject to certain conditions precedent, and they will be obligated to purchase all of the Bonds if any of the Bonds are purchased.
-The Bonds may be offered and sold to certain dealers and others at prices lower than such public offering prices, and such public prices may be changed from time to time by the Underwriters. - J. P. Morgan Securities LLC has entered into a negotiated dealer agreement (each, a "Dealer Agreement") with each of Charles Schwab & Co., Inc. ("CS&Co.") and LPL Financial LLC ("LPL") for the retail distribution of certain securities offerings at the original issue prices.
-Pursuant to each Dealer Agreement, each of CS&Co. and LPL may purchase Bonds from J. P. Morgan at the original issue prices less a negotiated portion of the selling concession applicable to any Bonds that such firm sells.
+The Bonds may be offered and sold to certain dealers and others at prices lower than such public offering prices, and such public prices may be changed from time to time by the Underwriters.